jgoizueta/grassgis/README.md

 ## Roadmap

-* Method to clean GRASS temporaries ($GISBASE/etc/clean_temp), or do it automatically when disposing the session.
 * Write more documentation with examples.
+* Add some session helpers:
+  - Method to clean GRASS temporaries ($GISBASE/etc/clean_temp), or do it automatically when disposing the session.
+  - Methods to check if maps exist
+  - Methods that return information as objects (arrays, hashes), e.g. values returned by r.what, the current region, etc.

 ### GRASS cooking DSL